Skip to content

 The tutorial can be started with the default instrument configuration (e.g. after a power cycle) and the default user interface settings (e.g. as is after pressing F5 in the browser).

-In the previous tutorial, we used the default channel grouping mode, which is 4x2 on 8-channel instruments, or 2x2 on 4-channel instruments, and we wrote sequence programs for dual-channel playback.
-Here we show an example of a 4-channel sequence program.
-To this end, we change the Channel Grouping setting in the AWG Sequencer tab to 2x4 (1x4, respectively) which changes the number of sequence editor side-tabs in that tab.
+Using the sequencer synchronization feature of the HDAWG, we can generate tightly synchronized, multi-channel signals.
+In the previous tutorial, we used one single sequencer, and we wrote sequence programs for dual-channel playback.
+Here we show an example of a 4-channel sequence program using two sequencers.
+To this end, we enable synchronization between the first two AWG cores, so that they start at the same time.
 We monitor the AWG signal using four channels of an external scope.
-The following tables summarize the settings to enable the HDAWG Wave outputs, to change the channel grouping, and to configure the external scope.
+The following tables summarize the settings to enable the HDAWG Wave outputs, to enable multi-core synchronization, and to configure the external scope.

 Table 1: Settings: enable the output